There are no long boat rides, no planes, not much of anything — except plenty of fishable water, lots of fish and good

 The camp consists of several "Weatherports", sturdy expedition-proven buildings, for sleeping, dining and lounging facilities.

-With carpeted wood floors, padded sleeping cots, propane lights and heaters, an Alaskan steam bath, and covered outhouse, the camp is as close to a hotel as you can get and still have fabric walls.
+With carpeted wood floors, padded sleeping cots, propane lights and heaters, an Alaskan steam bath, and covered outhouse, the camp is as close to a motel as you can get and still have fabric walls.
 The menu at Dave's camp is a combination of fresh fish, meats, vegetables, baked goods and snacks, all prepared daily by the camp cook.
 The camp only

 accommodates six anglers a week, and is for the sturdy angler in search of remote wilderness fishing.
 This is a destination for you hardy, rugged anglers looking for a top-notch adventure, breathtaking scenery, and lots and lots of feisty, fat fish!!!!

 Fishing at Ayakulik Out Camp - Ayakulik Wild

 There's no hurry here; fishing is only a short boat ride away.

 The daily schedule changes a bit, depending on the activities planned and the weather.
 Generally speaking, the day runs about like this: breakfast is served in the dining room, 7:00 to 8:00 AM.
 Guided excursions depart 8:30 to 9:00 AM.
 Lunch is served in the field, or the dining room, 12:00 to 1:00 PM.
 Guided excursions return 4:00 to 6:00 PM.
 Dinner is served in the dining room, 7:00 to 8:00 PM.
 Guests are free to make unguided

 Stig runs a couple of jet boats on the river, so typically three anglers will go in each, and cover as many miles of the river as needed to wear themselves out.
 The boats are really only used for access - the stream's gradient is very mild, so virtually all fishing is done while wading.
 Most pools are only 4-6 feet deep, so floating lines and medium sink rate wet tips are standard fare for all of the species fished for.